 "Navigate to <destination address>": Initiate navigation to the address in the command.

-"Find a <Place of Interest>": Find and initiate
+"Find a <Place of Interest>": Find and initiate navigation to a POI in the command.

 "Add <destination> on my way": Adds a waypoint to the current route.

 "Take me home": Starts navigation to Home location set in Google maps.